Are you wearing red today?

-- 1 in 3 women die each year from heart disease compared with 1 in 31 from breast cancer.
+- 1 in 3 women dies each year from heart disease compared with 1 in 31 from breast cancer.

-- Yet, only 1 in 5 women believe heart disease in her greatest health threat.
+- Only 1 in 5 women believes heart disease in her greatest health threat.

 The Impact on Your Term Life Insurance